BenG2256/Milestone3FinalProject/README.md

 -**_COMING SOON_**

 ## Features
--**Map:** Integrated map that pulls locations from an API using currently logged in User data.
+- **Map:** Integrated map that pulls locations from an API using currently logged in User data.
--**User Login:** Allows users to create and log into to personal accounts.
+- **User Login:** Allows users to create and log into to personal accounts.
--**Reviews and Ratings:** Share and read reviews and ratings for various locations.
+- **Reviews and Ratings:** Share and read reviews and ratings for various locations.

 ## Backend Routes